Landtag of North Rhine-Westphalia

 The Landtag of North Rhine-Westphalia is the state parliament (Landtag) of the German state of North Rhine-Westphalia, which convenes in the state capital of Düsseldorf, in the eastern part of the district of Hafen.
 The parliament is the central legislative body in the political system of North Rhine-Westphalia.
 In addition to the passage of laws, its most important tasks are the election of the Minister-President of the state and the administration of the government.
 The current government is a coalition of the CDU and the Greens, supporting the cabinet of Minister-President Hendrik Wüst since June 2022.

-The last state election took place on 15 May 2022.
+The most recent state election took place on 15 May 2022.